Sukuk for vaccine fund ushers Islamic finance into ethical sphere

-The sukuk from the International Finance Facility for Immunisation Co (IFFIm)[IFFIM.UL], for which the World Bank acts as treasury manager, is a break from the predominantly commercial nature of most Islamic finance transactions.
+The sukuk from the International Finance Facility for Immunisation Co (IFFIm), for which the World Bank acts as treasury manager, is a break from the predominantly commercial nature of most Islamic finance transactions.

 The deal is part of World Bank efforts to adapt sukuk for use in a variety of ethical pursuits, including advising the Dubai government on a funding strategy for the emirate's green investment programme.